DavidHarrison/AP-Comp-Gov-Notes/Iran/Government.md

 IV. **The Judiciary** remains highly centralized, as it was under the
     Pahlavi Dynasty
-    -   initially it was assumed that a appelate system would not be needed given that most public officials had been through seminary
+    -   initially it was assumed that a appellate system would not be needed given that most public officials had been through seminary